 - Get outside.
 A good dose of Vitamin D, fresh air and scenery will do wonders for your energy level and your spirit.

 - Do yoga.
 Your body will thank you.

-- Try something entirely different – SUP, surfing, skiing, snowboarding, wake boarding, rollerblading, soccer, softball, tennis, limitless options.
+- Try something entirely different – SUP, surfing, skiing, snowboarding, wake boarding, rollerblading, soccer, softball, tennis, dancing, limitless options.

 - Make exercise time your fun time.
 What physical activity makes you smile?
 Starts with S?
 I meant skipping rope, but yes, of course the other too!

 - Cultivate a handful of activity partners so you always have a playmate for different activities.